If you carefully study this booklet about Peter’s epistles, you will see that God is giving us a more comprehensive overview than ever before.

 Hearts refers to the center of our spiritual lives—and this is the center: Revelation 22:16 calls Christ “the bright and morning star.”
 Revelation 2:28 says that God will give the overcomer “the morning star,” speaking of our becoming the Bride of Jesus Christ and shining as He does!
 This occurs after “the day dawn.”
 Christ will return, He will meet His saints in the air—and then the day star will rise in our hearts!
 Christ in us will rise in our hearts, and in a sudden change we will be sons of God who look like Christ, and we will be the Bride!

-Thayer’s Lexicon says this about verse 19: “I will give to him the morning star, that he may be irradiated with its splendor and outshine all the others, like the morning star.”
+Thayer’s Lexicon says about 2 Peter 1:19: “I will give to him the morning star, that he may be irradiated with its splendor and outshine all the others, like the morning star.”
 That’s right!
 God is going to give His firstfruits a measure of glory that He won’t give the others.
 It will burn brighter and exceed the glory of everyone else who is added to the eternal firmament of God’s Family.

 That is the hope Peter talked about: the eternal sunrise inour hearts, or our spiritual lives.
 This is why we are here: to become Christ’s Bride.
 And the very elect remnant will shine with greater glory than the Laodiceans who repent in the Tribulation.
 Paul discussed rewards of gold, silver and precious stones.
 He also said our reward could be burned (“wood, hay and stubble”), even though we are saved (1 Corinthians 3:12-15).
 Paul explained how one star differs from another star in glory, as we will in the resurrection!
 (1 Corinthians 15:40-42).